mrchuvyzgalov/sharded-bitcoin-py/README.md

 The research on transactions per second (TPS) is a crucial part of my Master’s Thesis, aimed at comparing two different Bitcoin architectures.
 This module is designed to measure the TPS of the system.

 The experiment involves 2 miner nodes (one node in shard 0, one node in shard 1) and 2 non-miner nodes (one node in shard 0, one node in shard 1).
-First, the miners are initialized and mines 2000 blocks to prepare the blockchain.
+First, the miners are initialized and mines 30 blocks with 1001 transactions in each block to prepare the blockchain.
 After this preparation phase, the 2 non-miner nodes join the network.

 During the experiment, the miner sends 1 BTC every 0.08 seconds to a randomly selected node, with the experiment running until 3 new blocks are mined.
 Three modes of sharded Bitcoin operation are tested:

-1. **Best-case (intra-shard transfers):** each miner sends 1 BTC every 0.08 seconds to nodes within the same shard, minimizing cross-shard overhead
+1. **Best-case (intra-shard transfers):** each miner sends 1 BTC every 0.01 seconds to nodes within the same shard, minimizing cross-shard overhead
-2. **Worst-case (cross-shard transfers):** each miner sends 1 BTC every 0.08 seconds to nodes in different shards, maximizing inter-shard coordination via the Beacon Chain
+2. **Worst-case (cross-shard transfers):** each miner sends 1 BTC every 0.01 seconds to nodes in different shards, maximizing inter-shard coordination via the Beacon Chain
-3. **Random-case:** each miner sends 1 BTC every 0.08 seconds to randomly selected nodes, resulting in a probabilistic mix of intra- and cross-shard transactions
+3. **Random-case:** each miner sends 1 BTC every 0.01 seconds to randomly selected nodes, resulting in a probabilistic mix of intra- and cross-shard transactions
 This setup enables the estimation of the approximate transactions-per-second (TPS) under each scenario.

 In order to launch miner, execute the following command: